Smoothly finished DAC with lots of tricks up its sleeves

 The remote is very sleek and beautifully finished.
 It is responsive and works well but only up to a range of around 4 meter.
 My listening position is more than 5 meters from the hifi rack and at that range the functionality is hit and miss.
 It could theoretically be the remote’s battery but because this is a new unit I’d assume this is not the case.

 The SOtM sDP-1000 is a DAC I could really live with.
 It never fails to sound convincing and is devoid of any artifice.
 It doesn’t have the absolute slam of the best DACs such as the PS Audio PWD MKII but it comes a long way.
-Ultimately what I miss most about the sDP-1000’s sound is the Jeff Rowland Aeris’ more luxurious and majestic presentation.
+Ultimately what I miss most about the sDP-1000’s sound is not slam, but the Jeff Rowland Aeris’ even more luxurious and majestic presentation.
 But that’s a very unfair comparison to make given the huge gap in cost between the two DACs.
 Rarely do DACs do it all.
 When they sound majestic (the Luxman DP-200 also has that quality), they will also sound less convincing acoustically (as the Luxman does): their timbre will often be unnatural.
 Conversely, when DACs are powerful and dynamic, oftentimes they can also sound dry and emotionally uninvolving.
-For me, the Rowland Aeris does it all and compared to that reference, I can honestly say that the sDP-1000 almost does it all.
+For me, the Rowland Aeris does it all and compared to that reference, I can honestly say that the sDP-1000 very nearly does it all.
 Given its price this is a real achievement.
 Add to that its connectivity versatility as well as its compatibility with DSD audio and it starts to look like a bit of a bargain.
 Highly recommended.